hyperledger/besu-docs/docs/HowTo/Get-Started/Run-Docker-Image.md

     Do not mount a volume at the default data path (`/opt/besu`).
 Mounting a volume at the default data path interferes with the operation of Besu and prevents Besu from safely launching.

-    To run a node that maintains the node state (key and database), [`--data-path` must be set to a location other than `/opt/besu` and a storage volume mounted at that location].
+    To run a node that maintains the node state (key and database), [`--data-path`] must be set to a location other than `/opt/besu` and a storage volume mounted at that location].

+[Besu environment variables](../../Reference/CLI/CLI-Syntax.md#besu-environment-variables) can be specified with the docker image instead of the command line options.

+!!! example
+    ```bash
+    docker run -p 30303:30303 -p 8545:8545 -e BESU_RPC_HTTP_ENABLED=true -e BESU_NETWORK=goerli hyperledger/besu:latest
+    ```

 ### Run a Node for Testing